rodekruis/data-service-catalogue/docs/registration/registration.md

 Follow the instructions on the [Deduplication page](../registration/registration-deduplication.md)

 !!!
 Important "Who can perform actions in this page ?"
-    Program Manager, Cva Officer and Cva Manager can perform actions and view this page.
+    Program Manager, CVA Officer and CVA Manager can perform actions and view this page.
     Additional users may be granted only View permission on this page.
 Learn more about Users & Roles [here](../users/users-roles-page.md)

 ___